 A change from the usual format was a “fireside chat” of living legend Richard Lipsey, interviewed by political scientist Stacia Haynie.
 In a discussion of how history shapes life and life shapes history, Lipsey shared his story of the day President John F. Kennedy was assassinated.
-On November 22, 1963, Richard was a 24 year old Army 1st lieutenant assigned to Major General Philip Wehle commander of the D.C. military district and in in charge of diplomatic protocol and security.
-The minute the bullet hit President Kennedy, Lipsey was in charge of guarding the slain Presidents body, including the autopsy, preparation and lain in state.
+On November 22, 1963, Richard was a 24-year-old Army 1st lieutenant assigned to Major General Philip Wehle commander of the D.C. military district and in charge of diplomatic protocol and security.
+The minute the bullet hit President Kennedy, Lipsey was in charge of guarding the slain President’s body, including the autopsy, preparation and lain in state.
 Because of provisions of the U.S. State Secrets Act, Richard could not talk about any of his experiences for 15 years thereafter.

-I’m a serial TEDxLSU attendee, but this year’s was particularly special as my friend, orthodontist and name twin, Dr. Kevin Harris, DDS, was a speaker.
+I’m a serial TEDxLSU attendee, but this year’s was particularly special as my friend, orthodontist, and name twin, Dr. Kevin Harris, DDS, was a speaker.
 Both Kevin Harrises are firm believers in the transformative power of design.
 While I concentrate my efforts on the built environment, Dr. Harris has focused his creative power on public art.
 Dr. Kevin Harris is widely known as the founder of The Museum of Public Art, a nonprofit organization dedicated to the creation of community-inspired murals in the Old South Baton Rouge community.
 The museum has commissioned a series of vibrant murals from some of the most renowned street artists around the globe — and gained international notoriety in the process.
 Dr. Harris is a dynamic speaker who says that public art is good for both cultural awareness and economic empowerment.

 “When communities bring art to the table, there is less talk about demolition and more talk about preservation.” – Dr. Kevin Harris, Orthodontist, Art Producer, Street Art Champion